Choosing a treatment centre - from referral to treatment

 Payment for the treatment

 You pay the same deductible if you use a public treatment centre or a private treatment centre with agreement.
-Click here for information about the treatment centres you can choose between (in Norwegian).

 If you choose a private treatment centre without agreement, you will have to pay the cost of the examination and treatment yourself.
 More information on deductibles can be found here